healiseu/IntersystemsCacheORM/README.md

 ### Documentation
 The code is well documented and there are many tests that demonstrate the use of CacheQuery and CacheClass

+### Bonus
+I wrote these SocketReceiver, SocketSender  classes for Python 3 so now it is super easy for anyone to run a simple TCP socket communication test on two Python consoles.
+This was done in order to capture "writes" from Caché.
+In that case you need to redirect your IO and write the data to python console.

 [1]: https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GBPY_using
 [2]: https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GBPY_classes#GBPY_classes_queries